 A Suicide Buried Near Donnington Bridge

-26 July 2021 (Updated 7 September 2021)
+26 July 2021 (Updated 2 February 2026)

 In the past suicide was considered a mortal sin, and individuals who died by their own hand would be denied a proper Christian burial in a churchyard.
-Such unfortunates would instead be buried at a crossroads.
+Such unfortunates would instead often be buried at a crossroads.

 A conman is exposed